top of page

 2. Implement Effective Communication Techniques

 Healthy communication is important in any successful relationship.
 For individuals affected by ADHD, employing strategies such as clarifying expectations and customizing how active listening takes place can enhance communication effectiveness.
-Noticing patterns and scenarios of when the partner with ADHD can participate in effective conversations is key.
+Noticing patterns and scenarios of when the partner with ADHD can best participate in effective conversations is key.
 For example, a couple may find that they do best discussing their challenges when they are on a walk together.
 This physical activity may allow them both to focus and communicate more effectively, honoring the dual-focused nature part of the ADHD brain.
-Others may find that allowing the partner with ADHD to hold a fidget and choosing to be purposeful in the time of day the discussion happens sets both up for success in communicating their perspectives, brainstorming together, and later solving.
+Others may find that allowing the partner with ADHD to hold a fidget and choosing to be purposeful in the time of day the discussion happens sets both up for success in communicating their perspectives, brainstorming together, and later negotiating and solving.

 3. Establish Structured Routines and Systems